Logo

 • Savings impact: Inflation can lead to higher savings rates because banks often raise their interest rates when borrowing costs increase.
 However, inflation also reduces the value of your money over time, so having a competitive savings rate is important to help protect its purchasing power.

-• Mortgage impact: High inflation often leads to the Bank of England having to keep the base rate higher for longer, which in turn causes mortgage lenders to increase their own mortgage interest rates.
+• Mortgage impact: High inflation often leads to the Bank of England having to keep the base rate higher for longer, which in turn causes mortgage lenders to increase their own mortgage interest rates - or keep their current deals as they are - instead of cutting rates.
 Those already on fixed-rate mortgages are shielded from rate increases until their deal ends, while variable rates fluctuate with market changes.

 What is inflation and how does it impact mortgage interest rates?